-H. F. “Gerry” Lenfest often says, “A life can be transformed by access to a job.”
+H. F. “Gerry” Lenfest often said, “A life can be transformed by access to a job.”

-Gerry and Marguerite’s life experiences have influenced the fundamental principles that guide their philanthropy.
-Gerry believes the discipline and structure of Mercersburg Academy in Mercersburg, Pennsylvania, helped him navigate difficult times and provided him with the education and skills to be accepted at Washington and Lee University and Columbia Law School.
-He also credits his personal and professional growth to his service in the US Navy and his twenty-four years in the Navy Reserve.
+Gerry and Marguerite’s life experiences influenced the fundamental principles that guided their philanthropy.
+Gerry believed the discipline and structure of Mercersburg Academy in Mercersburg, Pennsylvania, helped him navigate difficult times and provided him with the education and skills to be accepted at Washington and Lee University and Columbia Law School.
+He also credited his personal and professional growth to his service in the US Navy and his twenty-four years in the Navy Reserve.

 By the end of the 1990s, the cable company had more than 1.2 million subscribers and had become the region’s largest cable operator.
 In January 2000, the Lenfest family sold Lenfest Communications to the Comcast Corporation.